 Examples of placement locations include:

 - summer schools abroad

 - work placements at companies or organisations where your target language is used

 - local schools where your target language is taught.

 Alongside your core language modules, you’ll also study cultural modules to enhance your understanding of the countries in which the language is spoken.
 The number of cultural modules you take will depend on whether you are specialising in one specific language, or combining two or three core languages.
 They cover topics such as literary and cinematic traditions, history, politics, and linguistics.
 98% of students in the Department of Languages and Cultures said our teaching staff were good or very good at explaining things (National Student Survey, 2023).

 You can study core languages from intermediate or advanced level.
 If you choose to study three core languages, at least one of them has to be taken from advanced level.

-> By the time you graduate, you’ll have achieved C1-level proficiency – which is a near-native ability.
+By the time you graduate, you’ll have achieved a high-level of proficiency.

-> Language levels and requirements for other languages
+Language levels and requirements for other languages